Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 Repairing a puncture by knotting it off - a technique I hadn't seen before.

-I kept playing tag with Stephan and his Kawasaki, as he had some welding he needed to deal with, and his customs paperwork took longer to process.
+I kept playing tag with Stephan and his Kawasaki.
+Although he’d easily outpace me, he had some welding he needed to deal with, and his customs paperwork took longer to process.

 DSC_0383.jpg